 For further information on school nurseries and schools, including admissions procedures, please visit the Sefton Council website.

 Sefton has a range of support services [Sefton SEN and Inclusion] that work with early years settings and schools to help children or young people with special educational needs or disability to develop, be included and make good progress across the academic, social and emotional aspects of their life.

-Each school will also provide information about the Local Offer on it's own website.
+Each school will also provide information about the Local Offer and each school will publish a SEN Information report on it's own website, please contact the school to obtain this information.
 You can find a complete list of schools, including their website and contact details by visiting Sefton Council's Schools finder

 Sefton's Quality First Teaching offer to all pupils

 The Special educational needs and disability code of practice: 0 to 25 years (DfE, 2014) says that a pupil has Special Educational Need where their learning difficulty calls for special educational provision, that is provision that is different from or additional to that normally available to pupils of the same age.
 Making higher quality teaching normally available to the whole class is likely to mean that fewer pupils will require such support.
 All children and young people have the right to a good education and all schools are encouraged to ensure that a ‘quality first’ teaching approach is adopted in the classroom which is well planned, engaging, active and differentiated so that all pupils progress in every lesson:

 - Quality First in Primary Schools [Sefton quality first teaching offer reflecting inclusive practice]

 - Quality First in Secondary Schools [Sefton quality first offer to secondary pupils]